aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Heavy Armour

-Heavy armour consists of an underlayer (usually padded), a mid-layer (usually chain) and a shell layer on all parts of the body.
+Heavy armour consists of an under-layer (usually padded), a mid-layer (usually chain) and a shell layer on all parts of the body.
 This is heavy battlefield armour, it is not necessarily best suited for a long march, although that is often the best way of transporting it to said battlefield.
 This armour is used when maximum protection at all costs is needed.
 Heavy Armour gives a -4 penalty to all [Con] rolls related to endurance and a -2 penalty to attack rolls.

 **Segmented Mail:** This refers to any kind of mail other than chain mail, such as scale mail, banded mail and ring mail that covers most of the body.
 This kind of armour typically has a layer of padded armour beneath it and at least a chain shirt.